SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models: Technique details of

 \paragraph{Feature Concatenation with Multi-scale Cross-Attention}~ The joint generative context $\mathbf{f}_\mathrm{joint}$ is fused with the prompt embedding $p_\mathrm{emb}$ using a multi-scale cross-attention module.
 Specifically, $\mathbf{f}_\mathrm{joint}$ serves as a global query, while the dropped prompt tokens $p^{\text{drop}}_\mathrm{emb}$ provide keys and values:

-The outputs of all attention heads are concatenated, projected, and normalized to produce $\mathbf{f}_\mathrm{attn} \in \mathbb{R}^{B \times D}$, representing a contextually-aware summary for downstream safety assessment, and further for safety intervention (as detailed in Sec.~\ref{subsec:redirection}).
+The outputs of all attention heads are concatenated, projected, and normalized to produce $\mathbf{f}_\mathrm{attn} \in \mathbb{R}^{B \times D}$, which serves as a context-aware representation for downstream safety assessment and intervention (as detailed in Sec.~\ref{subsec:redirection}).

-\paragraph{Safety Classification}~ The fused representation $\mathbf{f}_\mathrm{attn}$ is input to a lightweight MLP-based classifier, which predicts a binary safe/unsafe output for each diffusion step.
+\paragraph{Safety detection}~ The fused representation $\mathbf{f}_\mathrm{attn}$ is input to a lightweight MLP-based classifier, which predicts a binary safe/unsafe output for each diffusion step.
 The classifier is trained with cross-entropy loss and a confidence penalty to ensure calibrated, robust decisions.
-This multi-modal, context-aware architecture enables timely and reliable detection of unsafe content—even for implicit and paraphrased prompts.
+This multi-modal, context-aware architecture improves unsafe-content detection under paraphrased and context-dependent prompts.